GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/userscripts/index.md

 ## Concepts and usage

 A user script is a bit of code injected into a web page to modify its appearance or behavior.
-Scripts are either created by users or downloaded from a script repository using a type of extension called a user script manager.
+Scripts are either created by users or downloaded from a script repository or a user script extension.

 ### Developer mode for extension users